Glossary of Terms – Hardwood Industry Terms Explained

-Definitions of commonly used timber, lumber and forestry terms in easy to under.
+Definitions of commonly used timber, lumber, glossary of terms, and forestry terms in easy-to-understand language.

 Board Feet